 You can use the Bulk Chargeback CSV template to record details of your chargebacks.
 Please request a copy of this file from GPS Support.
 Send the completed file to GPS Support, who will raise the bulk chargeback on your behalf.

-Figure 19: Example of a Bulk Chargeback File
+Figure 19: Figure 19: Example of a Bulk Chargeback File

-For details of the fields in this file, see Table 5 below.
+For details of the fields in this file, see the table below.